utk-cs340-fall22/TaskTree/sprint1/andlrutt.md

 ### What you accomplished
 I established the basic frontend project that could be run with `npm start`.
 I then set up routing for that page so that a user can navigate between all of our different pages.
 In the backend, I established an API route to authenticate a user.
 It takes a username and password in the body, and then does a lookup in our database to see if it can find a match.
-If it does, it returns a JWT to the frontend.
-Also configured was an [Authorize] decorator which configures any endpoint with it to take a JWT as a header to authorize the action.
+If it does, it returns a JWT to the frontend, which is then stored in a cookie.
+I configured an [Authorize] decorator which configures any endpoint with it to take a JWT as a header to authorize the action.
+So far, a JWT is used to authorize our `UserService.getUser()` endpoint.
 It's not under my name, but I also made the `docs/intro-to-apis.md` documentation to make sure that all of our team members are up to speed on how apis work and how to play around with them.